pfriesch/PhnKWS/README.md

 You can directly compare your results with ours by going [here](https://bitbucket.org/mravanelli/pytorch-kaldi-exp-timit/src/master/).
 In this external repository, you can find all the folders containing the generated files.

 ### Librispeech tutorial
 The steps to run PyTorch-Kaldi on the Librispeech dataset are similar to that reported above for TIMIT.
-The following tutorial is based on the *100h sub-set*, but it can be easily extended to the full dataset (960h).
+The following tutorial is based on the *train-clean-100 100h sub-set*, but it can be easily extended to the full dataset *(train-clean-100 + train-clean-360 + train-other-500 = 960h)*.

-1. Run the Kaldi recipe for timit (at least until # decode using the tri4b model)
+1. Run the Kaldi recipe for librispeech (at least until # decode using the tri4b model)
 2. Compute the fmllr features by running:

 ```bash